The Ultimate Guide To Different Types of Cat Litter

 1. Clay Cat Litter

-Clay has become popular largely because it is a naturally-occurring cat litter that is sold virtually anywhere where you buy pet supplies.
+Clay has become popular largely because it was the first type of commercial cat litter on the market—appearing in 1947—and it's sold virtually anywhere you can buy pet supplies.
 You’ll find many different brands of this litter with each brand using a slightly different formulation that often results in added ingredients to help neutralize odor (i.e. baking soda, synthetic fragrance).

 For non-clumping clay cat litter, you’ll find that it absorbs its weight in liquid; however, because it doesn’t clump together, you’ll find you often have to change the litter.

-For clumping clay cat litter, the litter will clump into small balls that make it easier to clean out the litter box without having to empty the entire contents.
+For clumping clay cat litter, the litter will absorb liquid and form small clumps that make it easier to clean out the litter box without having to empty the entire contents.

-The biggest difference between the two comes down to price (clumping is more expensive, generally) and how often you have to clean (non-clumping requires more clean-out).
+The biggest difference between the two comes down to price (clumping is more expensive, generally) and how often you're willing to completely change out the litter (non-clumping requires more frequent changing).

 Bottom line: clumping may be more expensive, but you will have to use it less frequently, making the price difference not as significant.